mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

               close connection
               connection = Null
         else if totalConnectionCount < maxPoolSize:
+          if pendingConnectionCount < maxConnecting:
             connection = create connection
-        # If there is no background thread, the pool MUST ensure that
-        # there are at least minPoolSize total connections.
-        # This MUST be done in a non-blocking manner
-        while totalConnectionCount < minPoolSize:
-          populate the pool with a connection
+          else:
+            # this waiting MUST NOT prevent other threads from checking Connections
+            # back in to the pool.
+            wait until pendingConnectionCount < maxConnecting or a connection is available continue

     except pool is closed:
       emit ConnectionCheckOutFailedEvent(reason="poolClosed")